stgeorgeshurstville/bulletin/_docs/song.md

 ## 4pm

 1. All Creatures of Our God and King
-2. Hear me Lord
+2. Only A Holy God
-3. Yet not I but through Christ in me
+3. Rock of Ages
-4. Before the Throne of God Above
+4. Once For All

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)